MicroStrategy/rest-api-docs/docs/common-workflows/manage-datamart-objects/create-a-datamart-from-scratch.md

 ---
-title: Sample workflow - Create a datamart from scratch
+title: Create a datamart from scratch
-sidebar_label: Create a datamart from scratch
 description: This workflow sample demonstrates how to create a new Datamart object from scratch through the Modeling service.
 ---